As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

 On my recent trip to Madinah, Saudi Arabia, the tour guide informed us that we would be taken to this mysterious spot where water can flow uphill.
 Even a vehicle put in neutral can travel uphill.

 I had never seen anything like this before and it sounded exciting.
 The basic laws of science and gravity that I know do not support these claims, so I looked forward to the trip.

-I found out later, phenomena like this are not only unique to Madinah, Saudi Arabia, but in many places all over the world (see the listing below).
-They are also known by various names: Magnet Hill, Magnetic Hill, Magnet Mountain, Gravity Hill, Mysterious Spot and Mystery Hill.
+I found out later that phenomena like this are not only unique to Madinah, Saudi Arabia but can be found in many places all over the world.
+They are also known by various names: Magnet Hill, Magnetic Hill, Magnet Mountain, Gravity Hill, Mysterious Spot, and Mystery Hill.

 Where It Is